NodeZA/widget-cms/README.md

 > A highly modular Node.js content management system

 ### Getting started
-WigGet CMS is made of the following components - Models, Collections, Controllers, Routes, Plugins, and Widgets.
-Under the hood it uses Bookshelf.js to connect your SQL database of choice.
+WigGet CMS is made of the following components - `Models`, `Collections`, `Controllers`, `Routes`, `Plugins`, and `Widgets`.
+Under the hood it uses Bookshelf.js to connect to your SQL database of choice.
 It also comes with a special kind of view modules `widgets`.

  1. Install `widget-cms` inside your root directory: `npm Install widget-cms --save`.
  2. Create the required directories: `mkdir models collections controllers widgets plugins routes`